Northern Ireland

 Overview

-Established as part of the UK National Network of Silvopastoral experiments in the 1980’s, the experiment at AFBI Loughgall in County Armagh, N. Ireland investigates the impact of three land use systems (woodland, silvopasture and grassland) on on production and the environment.
-A self-contained sheep flock graze these three treatments.
+Established as part of the UK National Network of Silvopastoral Experiments in the 1980s, the experiment at AFBI Loughgall in County Armagh, Northern Ireland investigates the impact of three land use systems (woodland, silvopasture and grassland) on production and the environment.
+A self-contained sheep flock grazes these three treatments.

 As an agroforestry practice, silvopasture integrates trees and livestock, and agroforestry offers a sustainable method to transform food production while mitigating climate change.
 It therefore has huge potential for managing resources in the future.